Wire Fox Terrier: Temperament

 Two of the Wire Fox Terrier's most distinctive traits are its energy and intelligence.
 It has a low threshold for boredom and requires stimulation, exercise and attention.
 The Wire Fox Terrier is a companion animal that requires near-constant attention.

 The dog should be alert, quick and ready to respond swiftly with enthusiasm.
 However, they should also be friendly, communicative, and playful if they receive the proper care and exercise.
 Bred to be independent thinkers, they are capable of tactical maneuvering for vermin and other sport.

-Often, Wire Fox Terriers are abandoned or surrendered for reasons that may include: running away instead of coming on a command; chasing cars, bicycles, other dogs, etc.; or taunting and then attacking other animals, including a household's cats and other dogs –and they are able to do serious damage.
-But these are actually normal behaviors for a breed designed to hunt not only foxes, but also badgers and boars, with no more fear of cows or buses than they have of small prey.
-Keeping one as a pet requires firm control to redirect these prey instincts and provide the dog with enough exercise and diversion.
-With diligent supervision, Wire Fox Terriers can be amusing, exciting, long-lived companion animals.
+Often, Wire Fox Terriers are abandoned or surrendered for reasons including running away contrary to owner command, chasing objects or other animals, and taunting or attacking other animals with the ability to cause serious damage or harm.
+Despite this, this is normal behavior for the Wire Fox Terrier due to their training in hunting.
+Ownership requires firm control, and the dog must be provided with enough exercise and diversion.